iecse/OrderOfChaos_TechTatva2025/06. MysticRuneFusion/MysticRuneFusion.md

 ## Question Difficulty: Easy

-In the magical land of Eldoria, a wizard has discovered a row of **mystic runes**, each with an integer power.
+In the magical land of Naaglok Dham, a wizard has discovered a row of **mystic runes**, each with an integer power.

 To perform a **powerful spell**, the wizard can select a **contiguous subarray** of runes and perform **rune fusion**.
 The fusion rules are: